TechnoWiz4rds/technowiz4rds.github.io/content/posts/bigbang.md

 The web application is a Wordpress.
 You can validate by looking at the copyright at the bottom.

-There is a form available to send comment on the page.
+There is a form available to send comments on the page.
 Underneath, you see a mention

 > Proudly brought to you by BuddyForms